- City Hall

-Public Hearing are usually held following the first reading of a bylaw and are advertised for at least two weeks prior to a Public Hearing.
+Public Hearings are usually held following the first reading of a bylaw and are advertised for at least two weeks prior to a Public Hearing.

 Those wishing to make verbal representations at a Public Hearing must register with Legislative Services by 12:00 P.M. the day of the hearing by emailing email@example.com with their name, address, telephone number, the bylaw they wish to speak to and whether they are speaking in favour or in opposition.

 A member of staff will call you during the appropriate Public Hearing so that you can make your representation to Council.
 Please be available by your phone in anticipation of this call.
 The Mayor will address you to speak once you are on the line.
+Individuals will have a maximum of 5 minutes to make their representation.
 For detailed information on Public Hearing proceedings, please refer to section 8k) of Council’s Procedural Bylaw.

 After a Public Hearing